Emphysema: Its Risk Factors

 We know smoking is injurious to health.
-It causes severe injury to lungs and increases its vulnerability to different types of infections.
-One such smoking induced disorder is the major damage in air sacs in lungs, which makes patients suffer from abruptly shortage of breath.
-This problem is called emphysema and it is one of the diseases counted in Chronic Obstructive Pulmonary Disease group, shortly known as COPD.
+It causes severe lung injury and increases its vulnerability to different types of infections.
+A smoking induced disease is emphysema.
+In emphysema the air becomes trapped in the lung air sacs, damaging and enlarging them further.
+Emphysema is part of the COPD – Chronic Obstructive Pulmonary Disease group.

 The symptoms of this lung disorder often remain non-acute, but chronic.
-People suffering from emphysema mostly suffer from respiratory discomfort, difficulty when exhaling, and recurring irritation due to cough and wheezing.
-Its symptoms are slowly progressive therefore often remain undetected at its first stage.
-Learning about its risk factors will help you to avoid its triggers and thus to ensure better protection from this lung disease.
+People suffering from emphysema have respiratory discomfort, difficulty when exhaling, and recurrent lung infections.
+Symptoms are slowly progressing and therefore often remain undetected in the first stage.
+Learning about emphysema risk factors will better protect you from this lung disease.

-Cigarette smokers are at the great risk of developing emphysema; however, those who smoke pipe or cigar are not spared either.
-The intensity of the addiction and number of year under the addiction works as the trigger.
+Tobacco smoking – cigarette smokers are at great risk of developing emphysema; however, those who smoke pipe or cigar are not spared either.
+It only depends on the genetic make-up and the number of years under the addiction.

-Regular and high-degree exposure to harmful pollutants like fumes of fuel, car emission, coal fumes, dust and grime may increase the risk of emphysema infection in an individual.
+Exposure to pollution – regular and high-degree exposure to harmful pollutants like fumes of fuel, car emission, coal fumes, dust and grime.

-To avoid chronic respiratory diseases such as emphysema, asthma, COPD and others, using home salt therapy is a good start.
-The salt aerosol helps in strengthening the respiratory mucosa to allergens and help to clean the pollutants from the respiratory system.
+To stay healthy and avoid chronic respiratory diseases such as emphysema, asthma, COPD and others, using home salt therapy is a good start.
+The salt aerosol helps in strengthening the respiratory mucosa to allergens.
+It also helps to clean the pollutants from the respiratory system.
 Maintaining a good hygiene on the respiratory tract is a priority today!